juliancandia/eNetXplorer/README.md

 Documentation (manual and vignette) available at the eNetXplorer/inst/doc folder.

-To install, start R and enter:</br>
+To install, start R and enter:<br />

   if (!require(devtools)){
       install.packages("devtools")